 Since carpet cleaning mold ridden carpets is not effective, what do you do if you have moldy carpet?
 The carpet must be carefully pulled up, sealed in sturdy plastic garbage bags for safe disposal (to prevent spreading mold spores throughout the house when you carry the moldy carpets out), and replaced with new, mold-free carpets.
 If the moldy carpet is in a room that stays damp a lot, like a bathroom or laundry room, consider replacing the carpet with tile or linoleum instead, which is easier to keep dry and from which it is easier to remove mold if it ever becomes moldy in the future.

 When removing moldy carpet, it’s important to check for mold beneath the carpet, as well.
 The padding beneath moldy carpet may be moldy and the floorboards themselves may be moldy.
 Moldy padding must be removed and replaced, just like moldy carpet.
 Moldy floorboards must be removed and replaced, too, but this must be done very carefully in order to prevent the spread of mold spores to other areas of the home and to prevent exposing yourself to mold spores that can make you sick.
 When removing moldy floorboards, experts recommend blocking off your work area with large sheets of heavy plastic, then setting up negative pressure in the area and using a vacuum with a HEPA filter while sawing through the moldy floorboards.
-Here are more details on the mold remediation process.
+Here is more on the mold remediation process, including personal protection that should be worn when removing moldy materials.
 It is much more involved than most people realize.